fluidd-core/fluidd/README.md

 The recommended approach is to flash a fresh image using FluiddPI.

+Please see our [wiki](https://github.com/cadriel/fluidd/wiki) for help with setup.

 Please see https://github.com/cadriel/FluiddPI for further instruction.

 ### ⏳ Manual Installation